digital-asset/daml/docs/source/app-dev/command-deduplication.rst

        - Negotiate support for longer deduplication periods with the ledger operator.

        - Set the deduplication offset to ``earliest_offset`` or the deduplication duration to ``longest_duration`` and retry from obtaining a completion offset (:ref:`step 2 <dedup-bounded-step-offset>`).
-	 This may lead to accepting the change twice.
+	 This may lead to accepting the change twice within the originally intended deduplication period.

    - * ``ABORTED`` / :ref:`SUBMISSION_ALREADY_IN_FLIGHT <error_code_SUBMISSION_ALREADY_IN_FLIGHT>`